 Unlike the continental aristocracy, the English gentry enjoyed country life, and some preferred it to the obligatory seasons they spent in London.
 The civil wars of the mid-seventeenth century sent many English noblemen, as well as King Charles II, to safety on the continent, and when they returned in 1660 and after, they renewed their enthusiasm for domestic decoration, bringing with them tastes and artists from the Netherlands and France.
 The interiors of this period are remarkable for their richness, grandeur, and weight.
 The Versailles of Louis XIV was everywhere regarded as the pinnacle of fashion, and French designers, particularly upholsterers, helped supply English customers with matched sets of curtains, seat covers, and wall hangings.
 Rooms were arranged in long enfilades, series of adjoining spaces with doors aligned to permit a grand vista to the terminal point, usually a state bed clad in sumptuous fabrics.
 Ceilings were often outfitted with ornate plasterwork and illusionistic paintings, and daring wood carvings embellished windows, doors, and balustrades; a fine example is the staircase from Cassiobury Park (32.152), whose railing is supported by an acanthus scroll brilliantly carved in the round.

-The dining room from Lansdowne House displays a different combination of styles, most notably the Neoclassicism of Robert Adam (17281792).
+The dining room from Lansdowne House (32.12) displays a different combination of styles, most notably the Neoclassicism of Robert Adam (1728–1792).
 Although located in London, Lansdowne House had the character of a country residence because the large plot on which it was built allowed for a sizeable house and extensive garden.
 The dining room was large and lavish, with screens of columns of a “Composed Doric Order” that Adam derived from the late Roman palace of Diocletian at Split.
 The stucco articulation of the walls and ceiling gives the room the delicacy of Wedgwood pottery, and the nine niches in the walls were meant to hold ancient statues.
-The original furniture of the room has been lost, but bills of sale confirm that some of it was made by another major figure, the cabinetmaker Thomas Chippendale (17181779).
-The range of English furniture types had steadily expanded throughout the eighteenth century, and Chippendale’s thriving firm not only supplied furnishings of every sort but also disseminated pattern books full of designs to suit every taste, from pseudo-Greek to pseudo-Chinese.
+The original furniture of the room has been lost, but bills of sale confirm that some of it was made by another major figure, the cabinetmaker Thomas Chippendale (1718–1779).
+The range of English furniture types had steadily expanded throughout the eighteenth century, and Chippendale’s thriving firm not only supplied furnishings of every sort, but also published a book of furniture designs to suit every taste, from Gothic and Chinese to Neoclassical.